-Of the 55 GPS devices deployed, 39 devices failed due to battery power, device malfunction or loss of the device at sea and the remaining 16 recorded partial or full tracks (Table 7).
+Of the 55 GPS devices deployed, 39 devices failed due to battery power, device malfunction or loss of the device at sea and the remaining 16 recorded partial or full tracks; a total of 681.9 hours (Table 7).
 Distribution patterns through the chick rearing phase of the breeding season ranged across northern New Zealand from the Tasman Sea to East Cape (Figure 11).
+Of the 11 birds whose tracks began or finished within the Hauraki Gulf Marine Park (HGMP) (Figure 12) a total of 27.2 hours (4% of the total deployment) were spent with the boundaries of the HGMP (mean ( $\pm$ SEM) = 2.5 $\pm$ 0.8 hours; range 0.7-9.9 hours).
 Both males and females foraged in similar areas, but females appeared to forage further from Great Barrier Island (Aotea Island) colony, with one heading north to the Fiji Basin and another east to -170° (Figure 12).